NK Kustošija

-NK Kustošija is a Croatian professional football club based in Zagreb.
+NK Kustošija is a Croatian professional football club based in Zagreb, which currently competes in the Prva NL, the second level of Croatian football league system.
+Kustošija's home ground is the Kustošija Stadium in Zagreb, which has a capacity of 2,550 spectators.
 It was founded in 1929.

-As of the 2017–18 season, the club's senior team participates in the 2.
-HNL.
 Kustošija also have a football school attached to the club, where a number of children of famous Croatians have trained due to its location in the center of Zagreb.